-- PEO1 Demonstrate an understanding of the complex theories and principles of urban and regional planning as well as the scope and role of planning in the management of growth and change; - PEO2 Apply a range of analytical skills and techniques that are designed to address a range of complex problems; - PEO3 Apply the knowledge, skills and understanding to the achievement of feasible solutions to planning problems; - PEO4 Work in multi-discipline team and contribute to the society. - PEO5 Comply with ethics, professional and community standards, and involve in life-long learning.
+- PEO1 Demonstrate an understanding of the complex theories and principles of urban and regional planning as well as the scope and role of planning in the management of growth and change; - PEO2 Apply a range of analytical skills and techniques that are designed to address a range of complex problems; - PEO3 Apply the knowledge, skills and understanding to the achievement of feasible solutions to planning problems: - PEO4 Work in multi-discipline team and contribute to the society. - PEO5 Comply with ethics, professional and community standards, and involve in life-long learning.

-- PO1 Master key urban and regional planning principles and practice at local and strategic level - PO2 Adaptability in applying urban planning methods and techniques across a variety of urban planning contexts and practice - PO3 Relate urban planning ideas and solutions to societal issues in the diverse urban planning practice environment. - PO4 Undertake research in urban planning and related fields with minimal supervision and adhere to legal, ethical and professional codes of practice. - PO5 Lead and communicate effectively with peers and stakeholders in facing challenges within the diverse urban planning environment - PO6 Demonstrate critical thinking and scientific approach to effective management of urban planning issues and challenges - PO7 Demonstrate competency in managing information required for lifelong learning.
+- PO1 Master key urban and regional planning principles and practice at local and strategic level - PO2 Adaptability in applying urban planning methods and techniques across a variety of urban planning contexts and practice - PO3 Relate urban planning ideas and solutions to societal issues in the diverse urban planning practice environment. - PO4 Undertake research in urban planning and related fields with minimal supervision and adhere to legal, ethical and professional codes of practice. - PO5 Lead and communicate effectively with peers and stakeholders in facing challenges within the diverse urban planning environment issues and challenges

+PO6 Demonstrate critical thinking and scientific approach to effective management of urban planning

+Demonstrate competency in managing information required for lifelong learning.
+PO7

-Minimum Duration 1 1⁄2 years
+Mode of Study Full-time Minimum Duration 1 1⁄2 years Maximum Duration 4 Years